ROZALIYA0206/whitepaper/technical.md

 Incase of a faulty validator on the network delivering data, we want to be more accurate than taking a simplified average.

 We introduce a validator/node layer with real-time market data integration using multiple data sources to reach price action consensus.
-The values are not always based on averages but
+The values are based off validator reputation and averages from multiple real-time Websockets.

 ### 2.4 Ethereum Prototype Contracts